TEAS V Scores

 The test is computer generated and the grading is computerized as well.
-The computerized grading is based on the national average for the various sections of the TEAS V test for that particular testing period.
+The computerized grading is based on the national average for various sections for that particular testing period.

 Good TEAS Scores

-Each nursing school requires a different minimum TEAS V Scores for its admission process.
-However, scores over 70 in the individual domains are considered to be good TEAS V Scores.
+Each nursing school requires a different minimum score for its admission process.
+However, scores over 70 in the individual domains are considered to be good.
 The admission is usually based on comparative scoring and therefore, you would have to perform better that your fellow candidates to gain admission in the nursing school of your choice.

 Due to the extensive nature of the score report, the nursing schools view your total performance in the test as well as your performance in individual domains and this helps them to assess your academic skills.
-It is very important that you get high TEAS V Scores as only then can you get enrolled in a nursing program and hard work is the only solution to attaining these high TEAS V Scores.
+It is very important that you get high scores as only then can you get enrolled in a nursing program and hard work is the only solution to attain the same.